tanteckfang/tp/docs/DeveloperGuide.md

 ![TagSequenceDiagram](images/TagSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:**
+* The lifeline for `AddCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+* During the `AddCommandParser`, `Name, Phone, Email, Address, Telehandle, Course` objects are created as well but due to space constraint and simplification, the details have been omitted

 </div>